Trained safeguarding staff in school are:

 Designated safeguarding leads at St Luke’s CE Primary School are:

-Sonia Clews (Headteacher), Ruth Nelmes ( Assistant Headteacher), Liz Crofts (Deputy Headteacher) and Paula Irwin (Family Support Worker).
+Sonia Clews (Headteacher), Ruth Nelmes ( Assistant Headteacher), Katie Marks (Deputy Headteacher) and Paula Irwin (Family Support Worker).

 Safeguarding Governor: Andrew Holt